 What is Proprietary Trading?

 It is a high-risk, high-return proposition for large banks.
-Due to the vast amount of capital these banks have at their disposal, sophisticated advanced technology, and superior market information, large banks usually take a huge position in their Proprietary Trading desks, which enables them to boost their profits and deliver better performance for their shareholders and large bonus payouts for staff.
-Mostly it has been observed that Traders at Large banks insist on taking leveraged positions, which results in magnifying gains/losses for these institutions in case such leveraged positions fail to deliver the desired outcome.
+Due to the vast amount of capital, these banks have at their disposal, sophisticated advanced technology, and superior market information, large banks usually take a huge position in their Proprietary Trading desks, which enables them to boost their profits and deliver better performance for their shareholders and large bonus payouts for staff.
+It has been observed that Traders at Large banks insist on taking leveraged positions, which results in magnifying gains/losses for these institutions if such leveraged positions fail to deliver the desired outcome.

 However, it is pertinent to note a few essential points in this regard: